Groups of Five

 A ‘Group of Five’ is a type of refugee sponsoring group.
-Like Sponsorship Agreement Holders (SAHs) and Community Sponsors, Groups of Five can engage in refugee resettlement to Canada – however the criteria for group eligibility and refugee applicant eligibility differs.
+Like Sponsorship Agreement Holders (SAHs) and Community Sponsors, Groups of Five can engage in refugee resettlement to Canada.
+However, the criteria for group eligibility and refugee applicant eligibility differ.

 They must also prove that they have the necessary financial and human resources, expertise and commitment required to fulfill the terms of the sponsorship.

 Refugee applicants must meet the eligibility and admissibility criteria for private refugee sponsorship to Canada.
 To be sponsored by a Group of Five, the Principal Applicant must be:

 - Recognized formally as a refugee in the country of asylum (where they currently reside)

 - And be able to provide documentary proof of this status (such as a document issued by the state of that country or a document such as a refugee status recognition or ‘mandate letter’ by the UNHCR).